 - Statutory Rape is sexual intercourse with a person who is under Utah’s statutory age of Consent.

 Sex-based Stalking is engaging in a course of conduct directed at a specific person or persons based on sex, that would cause a reasonable person to fear for their safety or for the safety of others or to suffer substantial emotional distress.
 Stalking may occur in person, by telephone, mail, electronic communication, social media, or any other action, device, or method.

 - A course of conduct is two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through a third party, follows, monitors, observes, surveils, threatens, intimidates, harasses, or communicates to or about a person, or interferes with a person’s property by telephone, mail, electronic communication, social media, or any other action, method, device, or means.

-Retaliation includes intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with any right or privilege under Policy 339, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in a formal investigation, proceeding, or hearing.
+Retaliation includes intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with any right or privilege under USU Policy 339 or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in a Formal Investigation, formal or informal proceeding, or hearing related to Sexual Misconduct.

 A Student or Employee who engages in retaliation is subject to Corrective Action or Sanctions.
 An Employee who engages in retaliation may be subject to discipline up to and including termination.